 Our question is what are the most aesthetically pleasing, hardiest, disease resistant roses to grow in a region?
 Our guess includes all the roses that we are trialing.
 Our regional experiments are arranged as three randomized complete blocks.
 What this means is the experiment is replicated three times at each trial site.
 The placement of each rosebush within the block is randomized and different from the other two blocks.
 This is done to ensure that no one cultivar is placed in the same location within all three beds.
 This technique drastically reduces the number of variables within the experiment and is believed to be the strongest experimental design in field trial testing.

 In some cases we have multiple trial sites in a given region.
 This makes our results even stronger and more compelling as with each additional trial site the experiment is repeated three more times.
 The strict trialing protocol ensures that every A.R.T.S.® trial garden is “no spray.”
 Remember, the goal is to identify the rose varieties which need little to no input.
 Ensuring that no pest control products or fertilizers are applied to the plants within the experiment ensures that we get accurate real world results which are both reliable and repeatable.

 A.R.T.S.® is defining a new kind of "beautiful" in roses, an internal beauty: resilience, disease-resistance, drought tolerance, heat/cold tolerance, soil and nutrient adaptability.

 A.R.T.S.® awarded rose introductions are beautiful because they are ecologically-responsible as well as gorgeous to look at.
 They require minimal input of resources for maximum output of performance in the landscape.

-A.R.T.S.® evaluations will be the new standard for evaluating all landscape plants in the future.
+A.R.T.S.® evaluations set a new standard for evaluating landscape plants in the future.